cstenkes/payment/README.md

 - commenting back the app part in the docker-compose.yml
 - docker-compose up -d

-# scaling using kuberentes
+# scaling using kubernetes
+kubectl apply -f k8s.yml

-todo: creating a pod to be scaled up/down
+todo: need to test